betocantu93/ember-get-all-model/README.md

 ## Properties

+  `customRendering`: Boolean, tells the component to use power select or just yield the options to the consumer

   `reload`: Boolean, tells the component to query or peekAll using the modelName

   `required`: Boolean, if true, the component will bubble onValidChange with true/false

   `customValidation`: Function, will be bubbled when selectedObject changes, with (object) as params use it for any other custom validation, just return a bool.

   `filters`: Object, it will be used in the query.
 Example